“I’ll be first!”

 I'll be first.
 Mine will work the first time.

-And that stopped me.
-I started wondering… where did that response come from?
+That stopped me.
+I started wondering where that response came from.
 Where did that certainty come from?
-And could it be connected to the fact that in daily life she refuses 90% of instructions, requests, or suggestions – regardless of form, tone, or delivery method (I’ve tested most possibilities).
+Could it be connected to the fact that she refuses 90% of instructions, requests, or suggestions in daily life, regardless of the form, tone, or delivery method?
+I’ve tested most possibilities.

 It wasn’t pride.
 It wasn’t the need to be the best — we’ve already worked through that.